-The concept is by using a new place holder for each power of 10 to make up any number that we want.
+The concept uses a new placeholder for each power of 10 to make up any number we want.

-So 134 mean one hundred, three tens and four, even though we’re only interpreting and reading it as one hundred and thirty-four.
+So 134 means one hundred, three tens and four, even though we’re only interpreting and reading it as one hundred and thirty-four.

 Decimal Conversion to Binary Conversion

 The decimal number has base 10; the binary number has base 2.
 In decimal to binary conversion, the number base often shifts, i.e., from base 10 to base 2.
 Both decimal numbers have their corresponding binary numbers.